Dr. Julian Klapowitz of Travel Medicine Consultations can provide the yellow fever vaccine New York City residents seek as part of their travel plans.

 Mosquito avoidance is important.
 There are currently two vaccines in the United States:

-- YF-Vax, which was recently unavailable due to a manufacturing issue, but will soon be in use again, and
+- YF-Vax, which was recently unavailable due to a manufacturing issue, is again available at our office.

 Ten days after immunization, you are considered immune to yellow fever.
 Some countries require you to receive the vaccine ten or more days before you enter.
 This is to prevent you from bringing the disease into the country from an at-risk location and prevent you from becoming infected once you arrive.
 Yellow fever vaccine is therefore sometimes medically recommended (to prevent you from becoming ill) and sometimes required (for entrance into a specific country).